Phase 1/2 Trial Evaluating CRN09682 for the Treatment of Neuroendocrine Tumors and Other Somatostatin Receptor 2-Expressing Tumors

 I've made no secret of the fact that I don't believe Neuroendocrine Cancer is rare and you can read why in some detail in my article Neuroendocrine Cancer - not as rare as you think.
 Better diagnostic technology, greater awareness and better recording of the correct disease in national cancer registries.
 The latest figures for Public Health England (covering ~90% of UK), indicate there are now approximately 6000 diagnoses of NETs every year, i.e. more people than ever are being diagnosed, It is calculated from an incidence rate of approximately 9/100,000.
 This means NEN can now no longer be defined…

-Health Union launches an accreditation program for patient leaders.
-This was announced in summer 2023 but it took me a while to engage due to my many commitments (including some big personal stuff to sort out) I had a false start, many things took priority for a while but early 2025 I was encouraged to complete it and finally crossed the line in February 2025.
+Health Union accredits Ronny Allan This was announced in summer 2023 but it took me a while to engage due to my many commitments (including some big personal stuff to sort out) I had a false start, many things took priority for a while but early 2025, I was encouraged to complete it and finally crossed the line in February 2025.
 Read my Facebook announcement of certification - click here.
 My formal certificate was recently received, see below!
-Health Union Acquires WEGO Health - WEGO Health WEGO Health had the largest network of patient leaders in…
+Health Union Acquires WEGO Health - WEGO Health WEGO Health had the largest network of patient leaders in the world, clearly…

 Neuroendocrine Neoplasms: A riddle wrapped in a mystery inside an enigma